Japanese Green tea is some of the best tea in the world. It is quite different from Chinese green tea. Here's what you need to know before you buy.

-Gyokuro is hand-picked and it’s only harvested once a year.
-It’s the first flush and only the first flush.
-Then the bushes are cut down and they wait until the next spring for the next harvest of the next year.
+Gyokuro is hand-picked and only harvested once a year.
+It's the first flush and only the first flush.
+Then the bushes are cut down, and they wait until the following spring for the next harvest of the next year.

 Tencha is the pre-cursor to matcha and is made once a year and saved under refrigeration until powdered into matcha.

-Matcha is a powdered tea stone ground from the tea leaf after the stems and veins are removed.
-Matcha completely dissolves in water so you are drinking the entire leaf.
+After removing the stems and veins, matcha is a powdered tea stone ground from the tea leaf.
+Matcha completely diffuses into the water, so you drink the entire leaf.

-The tea shrubs are shaded for three weeks prior to harvesting increasing chlorophyll which increases sweetness.
-There are three grades of matcha: ceremonial, premium and cooking or culinary.
+The tea shrubs are shaded for three weeks before harvesting increasing chlorophyll which increases sweetness.
+There are three grades of matcha: ceremonial, premium, and cooking or culinary.

 Other Japanese Green Tea